-In the latest sign that the Christmas Party’s multi-century hold on the reindeers of power at the North Pole may be beginning to slip, the upstart Elves First organization is demanding that perennial polar president, Santa Claus, re-invest in his own constituents this holiday season, rather than globally delivering foreign aid, as per his annual habit.
+In the latest sign that the Christmas Party’s multi-century hold on the reindeers of power at the North Pole may be beginning to slip, the upstart Elves First organization is demanding that perennial polar president, Santa Claus, re-invest in his own constituents this holiday season, rather than spending 100% of the icy nation’s GDP on foreign aid – as per his annual habit.

 “We have cobbles that need mending, canes that haven’t been re-candied in years, and I had to wait over an hour last week for my annual ear-tip cancer screening,” says the leader of the malt-right faction, Leif Bannon.
 “The time has come for our George Soros-funded leader to stop trying to be Santa ‘Cause’ for every single person on Earth, and start putting Arctic interests first.”